svmszcck/test-app/README.md

 - I tried to use as much resuable components as possible.
 You can check the reusable components in "src/components" folder.

+- I have used ES6+ syntax(For example I have preferred async & await instead of promises).

 **Cons:**

 - Not E2E testing as there wasn't enough time to work on that.